This example shows how to perform parameter tuning and data logging with a Simulink® model running in External mode on VEX EDR V5 Robot Brain.

 Click Apply and then OK to close the Model Configuration Parameters dialog box.

-5. On the Simulink toolbar, select External from the Simulation mode drop-down list and specify a desired value for the stop time.
+5. Go to Hardware tab and select Monitor & Tune for external mode and specify a desired value for the stop time.
 Specify the stop time as 'inf' to run the model continuously on the target hardware.

 Run the model in External mode